chuchugo/war_game/readme.md

     "final_result": "player1"}

 ### Summary of the game history
-visit: localhost:8000/history
+    - visit localhost:8000/history
-    this page will return a UI web page lifetime wins for each player
+    - this page will return a UI web page shoiwng lifetime wins for each player
-    image.png

 # DB structure
 ## what is stored in db?